Quaternary glaciation

 The Quaternary glaciation, also known as the Pleistocene glaciation, is an alternating series of glacial and interglacial periods during the Quaternary period that began 2.58 Ma (million years ago) and is ongoing.
 Although geologists describe this entire period up to the present as an "ice age", in popular culture this term usually refers to the most recent glacial period, or to the Pleistocene epoch in general.
 Since Earth still has polar ice sheets, geologists consider the Quaternary glaciation to be ongoing, though currently in an interglacial period.

 During the Quaternary glaciation, ice sheets appeared, expanding during glacial periods and contracting during interglacial periods.
 Since the end of the last glacial period, only the Antarctic and Greenland ice sheets have survived, while other sheets formed during glacial periods, such as the Laurentide Ice Sheet, have completely melted.

 The major effects of the Quaternary glaciation have been the continental erosion of land and the deposition of material; the modification of river systems; the formation of millions of lakes, including the development of pluvial lakes far from the ice margins; changes in sea level; the isostatic adjustment of the Earth's crust; flooding; and abnormal winds.
-The ice sheets themselves, by raising the albedo (the ratio of solar radiant energy reflected from Earth back into space) generated significant feedback to further cool the climate.
+The ice sheets, by raising the albedo (the ratio of solar radiant energy reflected from Earth back into space), generated significant feedback to further cool the climate.
 These effects have shaped land and ocean environments and biological communities.

 Long before the Quaternary glaciation, land-based ice appeared and then disappeared during at least four other ice ages.
+The Quaternary glaciation can be considered a part of a Late Cenozoic Ice Age that began 33.9 Ma and is ongoing.

 Discovery

-Evidence for the quaternary glaciation was first understood in the 18th and 19th centuries as part of the scientific revolution.
+Evidence for the Quaternary glaciation was first understood in the 18th and 19th centuries as part of the Scientific Revolution.
 Over the last century, extensive field observations have provided evidence that continental glaciers covered large parts of Europe, North America, and Siberia.
 Maps of glacial features were compiled after many years of fieldwork by hundreds of geologists who mapped the location and orientation of drumlins, eskers, moraines, striations, and glacial stream channels to reveal the extent of the ice sheets, the direction of their flow, and the systems of meltwater channels.
 They also allowed scientists to decipher a history of multiple advances and retreats of the ice.
 Even before the theory of worldwide glaciation was generally accepted, many observers recognized that more than a single advance and retreat of the ice had occurred.